 Marble is the most beautiful countertop stone — and the most demanding.
 Its soft, porous nature means it can etch and stain in ways tougher stones do not.
 But with the right habits, marble can be a stunning, livable surface that ages gracefully.
-Here is how to care for marble and, just as importantly, how to prevent the damage that worries homeowners most.
+Here is how to care for marble, how to prevent the damage that worries homeowners most, and how to decide whether marble is right for your space.

-The first step is knowing that marble faces two different problems.
-A stain is when a liquid soaks into the stone and discolors it — sealing helps prevent this.
-Etching is different: it is a chemical reaction where acids dissolve the surface, leaving dull, slightly rough marks.
-Etching can happen even on sealed marble, because the sealer prevents staining, not the chemical reaction.
-Understanding the difference is key to caring for marble well.
+The first step is knowing that marble faces two different problems, and they are not the same.
+A stain happens when a liquid soaks into the porous stone and discolors it — sealing helps prevent this.
+Etching is different: it is a chemical reaction in which acids dissolve a tiny bit of the surface, leaving dull, slightly rough marks.
+Etching can happen even on perfectly sealed marble, because the sealer prevents staining, not the chemical reaction.
+Understanding this distinction is the key to caring for marble well, because the two problems call for different prevention and fixes.

 Preventing etching

-Acids are marble’s enemy — lemon juice, vinegar, wine, tomato, even some cleaners.
-To prevent etching, wipe up acidic spills immediately, use cutting boards and trivets, place coasters under glasses, and keep acidic foods off the bare stone.
-In the kitchen, a honed finish hides minor etching better than a polished one, since it is already matte.
-Many marble lovers also simply embrace a bit of patina over time as part of the stone’s character.
+Acids are marble’s enemy — lemon, vinegar, wine, tomato, coffee, and even some cleaners and toiletries.
+To minimize etching, wipe up acidic spills immediately, use cutting boards and trivets, place coasters under glasses, and keep acidic foods off the bare stone.
+In the kitchen, a honed finish hides minor etching better than a polished one, since it is already matte and the dull marks blend in.
+Many marble lovers also simply embrace a bit of patina over time as part of the stone’s character rather than fighting every mark.

 Daily cleaning

 Clean marble gently.
-Use warm water, a mild pH-neutral cleaner or a little mild dish soap, and a soft cloth.
+Use warm water with a mild, pH-neutral cleaner or a little mild dish soap, and a soft cloth.
 Never use vinegar, lemon, bleach, ammonia, or abrasive products — these will etch or dull the surface.
-Wipe spills as they happen rather than letting them sit.
-Soft, prompt, gentle is the whole philosophy.
+Wipe spills as they happen rather than letting them sit, and dry the surface to avoid water spots.
+Soft, prompt, and gentle is the entire philosophy of marble cleaning, and it becomes second nature quickly.
 See our general care guide.

 Sealing marble

-Because marble is porous, sealing is important and often needed more frequently than granite or quartzite — sometimes every several months in heavy-use areas.
-Use the water-drop test to check, and reseal when water soaks in.
-Remember that sealing protects against staining but not etching, so good daily habits still matter.
-The technique mirrors sealing granite.
+Because marble is porous, sealing is important and needed more often than for granite or quartzite — sometimes every few months in heavy-use areas, and at least annually elsewhere.
+Use the water-drop test to check: if water soaks in or darkens the stone, it is time to reseal.
+Remember that sealing protects against staining but not etching, so good daily habits still matter even with a fresh seal.
+The sealing technique itself mirrors sealing granite — clean, apply, let it soak, and wipe off the excess.

 Where marble works best

 Marble rewards thoughtful placement.
-It is at its easiest in lower-traffic, lower-acid areas — bathroom vanities, fireplace surrounds, and baking stations, where its cool surface is actually a bonus.
-In a busy kitchen, go in knowing it will develop character, or consider quartzite for the marble look with far less worry.
-Compare them in quartzite vs. marble.
+It is at its easiest in lower-traffic, lower-acid areas — bathroom vanities, fireplace surrounds, and baking stations, where its naturally cool surface is actually a bonus for pastry.
+In a busy family kitchen, go in knowing it will develop a patina, choose a honed finish, and commit to careful habits — or consider quartzite for the marble look with far less worry.
+Matching marble to the right space is the single biggest factor in being happy with it.
+See quartzite vs. marble.

 Frequently asked questions